How to Apply

 Undergraduate and graduate (master's) prospective students will find important application information on this page.
-For questions regarding undergraduate admissions, please contact Mary Sage, Admissions and Recruiting Coordinator; for questions regarding graduate admissions, please contact Melinda Coats, Graduate Studies Administrative Assistant.
+For questions regarding music undergraduate admissions, please contact Callan Monroe, Admissions and Recruiting Coordinator; for questions regarding graduate music admissions, please contact Melinda Coats, Graduate Studies Administrative Associate.
 Prospective doctoral students, visit the Center for Church Music Studies' site for information on Church PhD and DMA degrees.

 Apply to both Baylor University and the School of Music by February 1 to begin in the Fall:

-In order to gain admission to the School of Music, you must also be accepted by the university; acceptance for one does not guarantee acceptance for the other.
-Select your audition date on the School of Music Application.
+To gain admission to the School of Music, you must also be accepted by the university; acceptance for one does not guarantee acceptance for the other.

 Note: The School of Music application requires attachment of a few specific materials such as two letters of recommendation, a short essay, and a repertoire list.
 Details are listed on the application.

-We highly recommend completing the FAFSA and CSS Profile.
-To be considered for all possible scholarship and financial aid opportunities, undergraduates must complete both of these applications.
-You may complete them before you get accepted or audition. (the earlier you complete these applications, the better).
+We highly recommend completing the FAFSA and CSS Profile; to be considered for all possible scholarship and financial aid opportunities, undergraduates must complete both.
+You may complete them before you get accepted or audition (the earlier you complete these applications, the better).
 We recommend completing before February 1 for those wanting to begin school in the Fall.